network-analytics/pmacct-test-automation/tests/110-IPFIXv10-NFv9-multiple-sources/README.md

 ### Test timeline:

-t=0s --> the first full minute after starting the traffic generator t=60s --> nfacctd producing flow data to kafka
+t=0s --> the first full minute after starting the traffic generator

+- t=5-6s:   IPFIXv10 and NFv9 Templates, Option-Records and Data-Records sent
+- t=10s:    nfacctd producing flow data to kafka

 (refer to tests 100, 101, 102 for pcap contents)

 ### Test execution and results:

 Start the 3 traffic reproducers with provided configs.
 When finished producing messages, the traffic reproducer will exit automatically (keep_open=false).
-After nfacctd produced to kafka (t=60s), check the following:
+After nfacctd produced to kafka (t=10s), check the following:

 - The nfacctd kafka output messages in topic daisy.flow need to match with the json messages in "output-flow-00.json".
 - The timestamp values will change between runs, with the only exceptions being timestamp_export, timestamp_start, and timestamp_end, which come from IPFIX/NFv9 fields and will stay the same.